Home/Restorative Dental Care/Dental Bridges

 What Are the Benefits of a Dental Bridge?

-One of the greatest aesthetic benefits of dental bridges is the ability to improve the appearance of your entire smile with a single appliance.
-Missing teeth can make it difficult to laugh and smile with confidence, but dental bridges can give you the beautiful, complete smile you deserve.
+An aesthetic benefit of dental bridges is the ability to restore and enhance the appearance of your entire smile with a single appliance.
+Missing teeth can make it difficult to laugh and smile with confidence, but dental bridges can give you a more dazzling and uniform look.

-Dental bridges can also prevent your existing teeth from shifting out of place, as well as providing important balance and function in your smile.
-If you have a more involved medical history, dental bridges can be a great option as they do not usually require implantation surgery or extensive downtime.
+In addition to cosmetic improvements, dental bridges can help maintain proper alignment by keeping surrounding teeth from shifting out of place.
+It also supports balanced bite function, so everyday activities like chewing can be more efficient and comfortable.
+If you have a more involved medical history, dental bridges may be a great option as they do not usually require implantation surgery or extensive downtime.

 Am I a Candidate for a Dental Bridge?

-Dental bridges may be right for you if you need to:
+You might be a candidate if you need to:

 • Close the gaps left by missing teeth